Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-If one compares the computed geometrical parameters to that of the models without an explicit second-coordination sphere (Table~\ref{table:structures_tetrahalides}), the counter-cations induce a weakening of uranyl bond and the loss of the $\mathrm{D_{4h}}$ symmetry.
-These changes are due to the presence of a weak hydrogen bond between the hydrogen atoms of the alkyl chains of cation with the oxygen and chloride atoms of uranyl tetrachloride unit~\cite{sornein2006uranyl} (see ESI Figure S1, Table S3).
-The ground-state geometries of uranyl tetrachloride in \ce{[Bu4N]2[UO2Cl4]} and \ce{[{A336}]2[UO2Cl4]} have been found to be nearly the same; the $\mathrm{R_{U-O}}$ bond lengths are longer by about \SI{0.010}{\angstrom} than in the bare \ce{[UO2Cl4]^{2-}} complex.
-Moreover, because of the symmetry distortion and interaction of chloride ligands with the counter ion, the $\mathrm{R_{U-Cl}}$ distances differ by 0.026 up to \SI{0.118}{\angstrom} as compared to the bare \ce{[UO2Cl4]^{2-}}.
-Despite our theoretical model does not account for the crystal-field influence, these gas-phase structures are in a good accordance with the experimental crystal structures measured for parent compounds with a shorter alkyl chain, such as \ce{[Me4N]2[UO2Cl4]} and \ce{[Et4N]2[UO2Cl4]})~\cite{schnaars2013structural}.
-This observation makes us conclude that the chain length of a tetraalkilammonium cation has merely no influence on the $\mathrm{R_{U-O}}$ and $\mathrm{R_{U-Cl}}$ values and that both organic counter-cations (\ce{R4N}) interact with the uranyl tetrachloride dianion in a similar way.
-Since the influence of long-range solvent effects on the \ce{[UO2Cl4]^{2-}} bare complexes is negligible, we rely in the following on the gas-phase structures for the \ce{[R4N]2[UO2Cl4]} complexes.
+If one compares the computed geometrical parameters to those of the models without an explicit second-coordination sphere (Table~\ref{table:structures_tetrahalides}), the countercations induce a weakening of the uranyl bond and loss of the $D_{4h}$ symmetry.
+These changes are due to the presence of weak hydrogen bonds between the hydrogen atoms of the alkyl chains of the cation with the oxygen and chloride atoms of the uranyl tetrachloride unit~\cite{sornein2006uranyl} (see Figure~S3 and Table~S3 in the Supporting Information).
+The ground-state geometries of uranyl tetrachloride in \ce{[Bu4N]2[UO2Cl4]} and \ce{[{A336}]2[UO2Cl4]} have been found to be nearly the same; the \ce{U-O_{yl}} bond lengths are longer by about \SI{0.010}{\angstrom} than in the bare \ce{[UO2Cl4]^{2-}} complex.
+Moreover, because of the symmetry distortion and interaction of chloride ligands with the counterion, the \ce{U-Cl} distances differ by 0.026 up to \SI{0.118}{\angstrom} in comparison to the bare \ce{[UO2Cl4]^{2-}}.
+Even though our theoretical model does not account for the long-range effects induced by the presence of other species beyond the second coordination sphere, these gas-phase structures are in good accordance with the experimental crystal structures measured for parent compounds with a shorter alkyl chain, such as \ce{[Me4N]2[UO2Cl4]} and \ce{[Et4N]2[UO2Cl4]}~\cite{schnaars2013structural}.
+This observation makes us conclude that the chain length of a tetraalkylammonium cation has no influence on the \ce{U-O_{yl}} and \ce{U-Cl} bond-length values and that both organic countercations (\ce{R4N}) interact with the uranyl tetrachloride dianion in a similar way.
+Since the influence of long-range solvent effects on the bare \ce{[UO2Cl4]^{2-}} complexes is negligible, we rely in the following on the gas-phase structures for the \ce{[R4N]2[UO2Cl4]} complexes.